vitutorial/VITutorial/README.md

 ## Usage

-If you want to use the notebook, run `jupyter notebook` and use your browser to navigate to the notebook file.
-You can then manipulate the notebook and do the exercises in your browser.
+One you have executed the above commands, open a notebook with `jupyter notebook`.
+Then use your browser to navigate to the notebook.
+The notebook file is: `<path to repo>/VITutorial/code/vae_notebook.ipynb`.
+Make sure to have activated the `vi-tutorial-env` environment before starting the notebook.